 Science is, without a doubt, the best methodology available to humankind to figure out how the world works.
-Every piece of research done within the framework of modern scientific method goes through several rounds of reviews by other specialists in a given field to ensure that all of the work has been done in objective manner and no bias has been introduced.
-Researchers who don’t follow the rules dictated by the modern scientific method quickly lose their reputation and become unemployable within their fields.
+Every piece of research done within the framework of science goes through several rounds of reviews by other experts.
+This is done to ensure that all of the work has been done in objective manner with no bias.
+Researchers who don’t follow the rules dictated by the modern scientific method quickly lose their reputation and become unemployable within their industry.

 Let’s now go into the details to see how such misdeeds happen.
-I hope that, after reading this, you will know what to look out for and will not be easily manipulated into trusting somebody with perceived objectivity credentials when they are trying to impose some sort of hidden agenda on you.
+I hope that, after reading this, you will know what to look out for.
+You will learn to spot a potentially biased science.
+You will also learn how to tell the difference between actual science and a personal opinion of a scientist.

 Exploring only one aspect of a subject as per vested interests

 How I personally experienced that research fraud is possible